CG Principle

 Policies in Developing Human Resources

 The Company recognizes the importance of knowledge and competency development for its employees as it will cause an increase in their competency and quality of services.
-Therefore, the Company consistently provides in-house and external training and seminars to all staff or individuals to increase skills and knowledge on their jobs.
+Therefore, the Company consistently provides in-house and external training and seminars to all staff or individual to increase skills and knowledge on their jobs.
 The Company also rewards its employees appropriately to motivate and retain their services in the long run.
 In addition, the Company also supports activities to motivate and encourage bonding among staff.

 Succession Planning